Conceptual Biology & Medicine

-Twice a month, a member of the group presents their work.
+Twice a month, a member of the team presents their work.

 > Leonardo BICH (Now Ramon y Cajal senior researcher at the University of the Basque Country, Spain)

-> Valérie JOLIVEL (Now Postdoctoral researcher in Strasbourg)
+> Valérie JOLIVEL (Now Associate Professor of Biology in Strasbourg)

-> Paôline LAURENT (Now Postdoctoral researcher in Bordeaux)
+> Paôline LAURENT (Now Postdoctoral researcher in New York)